 Why is the whole family not phased by a Harry disguised as a cop standing in the hallway all evening.
 Kevin’s middle brother is so unfazed by the presence of the cop that he even throws his bag down the stairs nearly hitting him because that’s how much this family give a damn about authority!

 Surely Peter McCallister could have spared 5 minutes a lot earlier to ask him what he wants and get him the hell off the property as soon as possible.
 Maybe he was too busy hiding all his criminal paraphernalia because who knows what Peter McCallister does for a living to afford that $2+Million home and also pay for him and his brothers family to go to Paris for the holidays.
 Not to mention that he said “Am I under arrest or something?”
 When he first met him.

 Uncle Frank is an Utter, Utter Asshole

 Why do they put up with this jerk?
 It was clearly not entirely Kevin’s fault that he knocked over the drinks in the kitchen it was the untouchable big brother Buzz who seems to get away with everything.
-So why is Peter McCallister letting his cheap ass brother Frank rant at his son like that?
+So why is Peter McCallister letting his cheap-ass brother Frank rant at his son like that?
 It’s very clear that Frank is one of the worst human beings on the planet.
 He’s a selfish angry man.
-He avoids paying for anything like the family holiday and even the pizza, which you would have thought he would have felt obliged to pay for after getting a free all expenses paid holiday to Europe.
-He he even steals the glasses on the plane and when they finally realise that they’ve left Kevin, Uncle Frank quips he also left his reading glasses too.
+He avoids paying for anything like the family holiday and even the pizza, which you would have thought he would have felt obliged to pay for after getting a free all-expenses paid holiday to Europe.
+He even steals the glasses on the plane and when they finally realise that they’ve left Kevin, Uncle Frank quips he also left his reading glasses too.
 What a prick!

 The air steward counted the family when they went through the terminal.
 She must have known that one was missing and why did she not say anything?